ASHY represents a global network of yoga teachers committed to ~ Shri, Satya, and Svantantrya

-The following ethical principles are general guidelines of behavior instead of rigid rules.
-These guidelines must be applied on a relative basis to each unique circumstance and context in which the yogi is involved.
-Overall, the Anusara yogi seeks to glorify Shri—that which is life-enhancing, beautiful, and auspicious.
+The following ethical principles are guidelines instead of rigid rules.
+They are to be applied on a relative basis to each unique circumstance and context.

 Classical Ethical Guidelines